 The average annual production capacity or rate is defined as the permitted annual production amount in acre-feet multiplied by 0.62 to equal gallons per minute of production on an average annual basis.
-The assigned contiguous acreage circle footprints under this formula shall not overlap between wells.
+The assigned contiguous acreage circle footprints under this formula for a new well registered or permitted by the District after September 14, 2023, shall not overlap between wells.